Why Do Rabbits Lose Fur From Their Coat?

 This process occurs so your rabbit can grow in their new coat.
 The breed of your rabbit and the climate will determine the length of this process.
 If you have a dwarf or lion head rabbit like I do, then it will be twice a year.
 While this is a natural occurrence for your rabbit, for any pet owner, it can be a nuisance.
 Remember, it's all part of being a rabbit owner, and just like cats and dogs, they also shed.

-When they start shedding their coat, you'll suddenly realize that your rabbit may end up temporarily bald.
+When they start shedding their coat, you might suddenly worry that your rabbit will end up temporarily bald.
 However, that is not the case, and the new coat is likely growing underneath the old coat.

 Until you actually witness a rabbit shedding, you will be surprised and will wonder where it is all coming from.